Organ pipe mud dauber

-Organ pipe mud daubers are also an exceedingly docile species of wasp, and generally pleasant to have around, as they serve to keep spider populations down.
-Stings to humans are only in self-defence, such as if a wasp is squeezed.
-There are a great many other species in the genus Trypoxylon (over 700 worldwide), mostly smaller in size and less abundant.
+Organ pipe mud daubers are also an exceedingly docile species of wasp, and generally beneficial to have around, as they serve to keep spider populations down; larvae feed on living paralyzed spiders.

 Distribution and habitat

-The Organ pipe mud dauber ranges from Southeastern Canada to Eastern United States Mud daubers use tree holes or the underside of bridges to construct their nests out of mud.
-Nest site choice usually depends on 3 specifications: a smooth vertical surface with ample shade and rainfall protection, a source of mud nearby, as well as an adjacent forest.
-The females form long mud tubes consisting of multiple cells, which they will fortify with paralyzed spiders.
-The female then lays an egg in each cell, leaves the nest and, once hatched, the larvae feed on the spiders.
+The organ pipe mud dauber ranges from Southeastern Canada to the Eastern United States Mud daubers use tree holes or the underside of bridges to construct their nests out of mud.
+Nest site choice usually depends on three specifications - a smooth, vertical surface with ample shade and rainfall protection, a source of mud nearby, and an adjacent forest.
+The females form long mud tubes consisting of multiple cells, which they fortify with paralyzed spiders.
+The female then lays an egg in each cell and leaves the nest; once the eggs hatch, the larvae feed on the spiders.
 The larvae then pupate until they become adults.
 A female can either build a new nest, use an abandoned one, challenge another female making one to claim it as her own, or (on rare occasions) enter a freshly constructed one and remove the egg to replace it with her own.
-The female constructs, on average, 5 to 6 pipes in a cluster.
-These pipes can either be built side-by-side or on top of each other.
-When pipes are added in layers, the survivability of the freshly hatched adults decreases as they chew their way out of a pipe to emerge.
+The female typically constructs five or six pipes in a cluster, either side-by-side or on top of each other.
+When pipes are added in layers, the survivability of the freshly hatched adults decreases, as they must chew their way out of a pipe to emerge.
 The more pipes clustered on top of one another, the less successful the new mud daubers are going to be to chew their way out alive.
-A newly hatched adult female will usually begin building her new nest within 48 hours of leaving her birth nest.
+A newly hatched adult female usually begins building her new nest within 48 hours of leaving her birth nest.